build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 **2.3.1 - Configure on-demand backup job  setting for an Amazon DynamoDB table**

-    * On the **Create on-demand backup** page, choose the **Resource type** that you want to back up; Choose **DynamoDB, from the list of supported resources,** to to back up an Amazon DynamoDB table.
+    * On the **Create on-demand backup** page, choose the **Resource type** that you want to back up; Choose **DynamoDB, from the list of supported resources,** to back up an Amazon DynamoDB table.
     * Choose the **Table** **name** of the DynamoDB resource that you want to protect.
     * In the **Backup window** section, select **Create backup now**.
 This initiates a backup immediately and enables you to see your saved resource sooner on the **Protected resources** page.
 Choosing **Customize Backup Window** can be used if you would prefer to configure the backup job to start at a later time.
     * For **Transition to cold storage,** you can define how long your data will remain on primary storage before transitioning to a lower cost storage tier.
-In this tutorial, enter 7 days.
+For this tutorial, enter 7 days.
     * For **Retention period** select **Days** and enter the number of days you want to retain the backups for.
-In this tutorial, enter 97 days.
-Backups can be retained indefinitely in cold storage, with a minimum rentention of 90 days.
+For this tutorial, enter 97 days.
+Backups can be retained indefinitely in cold storage, with a minimum retention of 90 days.
 The total retention period is the sum of  the time that backups are stored in warm and and cold storage.
 You can learn more about [AWS Backup lifecycle to cold storage](https://docs.aws.amazon.com/aws-backup/latest/devguide/creating-a-backup-plan.html#plan-options-and-configuration?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=protect-dynamodb-with-awsbackup) in the AWS Backup documentation.
     * For **Backup vault**, select one of the existing vaults and continue with step 2.3.3, or follow step 2.3.2 to create a new backup vault (which begins with selecting **Create new Backup vault**).
 You may see a Default Vault in your account, if you have not removed it previously.
-You can choose to use the Default vault for this tutorial.
+You can use the Default vault for this tutorial.
 In practice, we see customers create new backup vaults so they can group backups storage according to their organizational structure.
 For example, customers may want to store backups from different business units in different vaults.

 ![put alt text here](images/image06.png)